 From time to time, we are subject to governmental investigations on a range of matters, including tax, customs, antitrust, advertising, and labor practices.
 We describe certain matters pending in Thailand, Russia and South Korea in Note 8.
-Contingencies .
+Contingencies.

 In November 2010, a WTO panel issued its decision in a dispute relating to facts that arose from August 2006 between the Philippines and Thailand concerning a series of Thai customs and tax measures affecting cigarettes imported by PM Thailand into Thailand (see Note 8.
 Contingencies for additional information).
 The WTO panel decision, which was upheld by the WTO Appellate Body, concluded that Thailand had no basis to find that PM Thailand's declared customs values and taxes paid were too low, as alleged by the DSI in 2009.
 The decision also created obligations for Thailand to revise its laws, regulations, or practices affecting the customs valuation and tax treatment of future cigarette imports.
 Thailand agreed in September 2011 to fully comply with the decision by October 2012.
-The Philippines asserts that to date Thailand has not fully complied with the WTO panel decision.
-The Philippines has repeatedly expressed concerns with ongoing investigations by Thailand of PM Thailand, including those that led to the criminal charges described in Note 8.
-Contingencies, and has commenced two formal proceedings at the WTO to challenge criminal charges against PM Thailand arguing that the criminal charges appear to be based on grounds not supported by WTO customs valuation rules and inconsistent with several decisions already taken by Thai Customs and other Thai governmental agencies.
-On November 12, 2018 and July 12, 2019, the WTO issued its decisions agreeing with the Philippines that the criminal charges against PM Thailand and its former and current employees in connection with import entries of cigarettes from the Philippines and Indonesia, respectively, described in Note 8.
-Contingencies, are inconsistent with WTO customs valuation rules.
-In January 2019 and September 2019, Thailand appealed the WTO decision related to the criminal charges in connection with import entries of cigarettes from the Philippines and Indonesia, respectively.
+The Philippines asserts that to date Thailand has not fully complied with the WTO panel decision and commenced challenges at the WTO Appellate Body.
 The WTO Appellate Body is not operational, and the appeals by Thailand are suspended indefinitely.
-In February 2020, the Philippines requested an authorization from the WTO Dispute Settlement Body to suspend certain concessions and other trade obligations to Thailand.
 It is not possible to predict any future developments in these proceedings.